Strength training: Training volume

-Training to muscle failure is not necessary for increasing muscle strength and muscle mass, but it also is not harmful.
+Training to muscle failure is not necessary for increasing muscle strength and muscle mass, but you must get within two to three reps of failure to see proper results.

 Movement tempo

 The speed or pace at which each repetition is performed is also an important factor in strength and muscle gain.
 The emerging format for expressing this is as a 4-number tempo code such as 3/1/4/2, meaning an eccentric phase lasting 3 seconds, a pause of 1 second, a concentric phase of 4 seconds, and another pause of 2 seconds.
 The letter X in a tempo code represents a voluntary explosive action whereby the actual velocity and duration is not controlled and may be involuntarily extended as fatigue manifests, while the letter V implies volitional freedom "at your own pace".
 A phase's tempo may also be measured as the average movement velocity.
 Less precise but commonly used characterizations of tempo include the total time for the repetition or a qualitative characterization such as fast, moderate, or slow.
 The ACSM recommends a moderate or slower tempo of movement for novice- and intermediate-trained individuals, but a combination of slow, moderate, and fast tempos for advanced training.

 Intentionally slowing down the movement tempo of each repetition can increase muscle activation for a given number of repetitions.
 However, the maximum number of repetitions and the maximum possible load for a given number of repetitions decreases as the tempo is slowed.
 Some trainers calculate training volume using the time under tension (TUT), namely the time of each rep times the number of reps, rather than simply the number of reps.
 However, hypertrophy is similar for a fixed number of repetitions and each repetition's duration varying from 0.5 s - 8 s.
 There is however a marked decrease in hypertrophy for "very slow" durations greater than 10 s.
 There are similar hypertrophic effects for 50-60% 1RM loads with a slower 3/0/3/0 tempo and 80-90% 1RM loads with a faster 1/1/1/0 tempo.
 It may be beneficial for both hypertrophy and strength to use fast, short concentric phases and slower, longer eccentric phases.
 Research has not yet isolated the effects of concentric and eccentric durations, or tested a wide variety of exercises and populations.